 Rating agencies conduct their assessments periodically, therefore, this area should be supplemented with current market indicators.
 Hence, the second indicator is the current valuation of five-year CDS (Credit Default Swaps) contracts.
+Taken into account was the average in a given year, which al-

 Taken into account was the average in a given year, which allows for a relatively easy comparison of the probability of losing financial liquidity in a given country.